-“Rather than just sitting thru lectures, you’re forced into group exercises that test your knowledge of the frameworks and processes you learn each week.
+“Rather than just sitting through lectures, you’re forced into group exercises that test your knowledge of the frameworks and processes you learn each week.
 Homework is due every week so you also have accountability to get things done.”

 Product School Graduate Kel Wu, Sr. Product Manager at Quotient Technology